 In particular, it's fruitful, I think, to construe debunking arguments as an instance of more general considerations about theory choice.
-Doing so will allow us to deemphasize questions about, for example, the precise conditions that determine when our particular moral beliefs - like that killing people for fun is wrong - are justified.
+Doing so will allow us to de-emphasize questions about, for example, the precise conditions that determine when our particular moral beliefs-such as that killing people for fun is wrong-are justified.
 Consider, for example, this argument: